 Native advertising landing pages don’t need to hard-sell a product or a service.
 They do so in a manner that’s natural, informative, and highly valuable to the user.
 Likewise, mobile-specific strategies for landing pages that convert need to be natural and interactive, on a version of the site suited to the device.

-Interactivity is one of the pillars of successful mobile landing pages.
+- Interactivity.
+It is one of the pillars of successful mobile landing pages.
 Users expect that kind of behavior on mobile and can be disappointed by the lack of it.
-After all, static pages are all but native to mobile, so you need to make landing pages that allow the same functionality that users look forward to.
 Interactivity translates well to entertainment, which is at the core of mobile devices.

-However, user experience is by far the most crucial aspect of successful landing pages.
-When users need to exert themselves in any way possible, their experience of the landing page goes down.
+- User experience.
+It is by far the most crucial aspect of successful landing pages.
 Make every last detail of your page with convenience in mind — use soothing colors and tones, large readable fonts, and easy-to-press buttons independent of the screen size or user’s handedness.

-Finally, strike a conversation with your target audience.
+- Live dialogue.
+Strike a simple and sincere conversation with your target audience.
 Overused marketing jargon is as outdated as banner ads and just as successful at repelling prospects.

 Final Thoughts